rs/xmux/README.md

 ## Why doesn't this work with http.Handler?

 **It does!** The router itself implements the http.Handler interface.
 Moreover the router provides convenient [adapters for http.Handler](http://godoc.org/github.com/rs/xmux#Mux.Handle)s and [http.HandlerFunc](http://godoc.org/github.com/rs/xmux#Mux.HandleFunc)s which allows them to be used as a [xhandler.HandlerC](http://godoc.org/github.com/rs/xhandler#HandlerC) when registering a route.
-The only disadvantage is, that no `net/context` and thus no parameter values can be retrieved when a `http.Handler` or `http.HandlerFunc` is used.
+The only disadvantage is, that no `context` and thus no parameter values can be retrieved when a `http.Handler` or `http.HandlerFunc` is used.

 ## Where can I find Middleware *X*?